 Who should apply for licences?

+The event organiser should apply for any licences required.
+For a PTA-run event, this means the PTA rather than the school.
 Legislation can alter widely depending on the type of event, activities involved and number of people attending.
-Always check with your local authority to confirm how any legislation might apply to your event.
-This is a brief overview of the different types of licences PTAs may require - be sure to visit the relevant websites to find out more.
+Always check with your Local Authority to confirm how any legislation might apply to your event.
+Visit the relevant licensing websites to find out more.

 The above is intended as guidance only.
 We recommend that you contact the relevant organisations with specific reference to insurance, legal, health and safety and child protection requirements.
 Community Inspired Ltd cannot be held responsible for any decisions or actions taken by a PTA, based on the guidance provided.